antonfirsov/docs/2017/01-Jan/core-image-processing/core-image-processing.md

 The benchmarks use .NET Core 1.0.3 (the latest LTS at this date) for `CoreCompat.System.Drawing`, ImageSharp, and Magick.NET, and Mono 4.6.2 for SkiaSharp.

-I ran the benchmarks on Windows, on a HP Z420 workstation with a quad-core Xeon E5-1620 processor, 16GB of RAM, and the built-in Radeon GPU.
+I ran the benchmarks on Windows on a HP Z420 workstation with a quad-core Xeon E5-1620 processor, 16GB of RAM, and the built-in Radeon GPU.
+For Linux, the results are for the same machine as Windows, but in a 4GB VM, so lower performance does not mean anything regarding Windows vs. Linux performance, and only library to library comparison should be considered meaningful.
+The macOS numbers are on an iMac with a 1.4GHz Core i5 processor, 8GB of RAM, and the built-in Intel HD Graphics 5000 GPU, running macOS Sierra.

 Results are going to vary substantially depending on hardware: usage and performance of the GPU and of SIMD depends on both what's available on the machine, and on the usage the library is making of it.
 Developers wanting to get maximum performance should further experiment.
 I should mention that I had to disable OpenCL on Magick.NET (`OpenCL.IsEnabled = false;`), as I was getting substantially worse performance with it enabled on that workstation than on my laptop.

 ![Resize benchmark results on Windows (lower is better)](./images/ResizeWin.png)